5/8/2025

 Ted Koenig

-Yeah, thank you for your time today.
+Ted Koenig Yeah, thank you for your time today.
 We appreciate our analysts, our shareholders.
-We are working very, very hard to maximize value for our stockholders at MRCC.
-And no more to come.
+We are working very, very hard to maximize value for our stockholders and MRCC.
+And more to come.
 We look forward to talking to you again next quarter.
-Obviously, if there's anything that you'd like or any questions you have, please feel free to speak with Mick or Alex in truck order.
-We welcome those discussions, so thank you.
+Obviously, if there's anything that you would like or any questions you have, please feel free to speak with Nick or Alex in truck order.
+We welcome those discussions.
+So thank you.

 speaker